 Harry grinned as Sirius walked by singing Christmas carols with a broad smile.
 He was glad that Sirius finally seemed to be letting himself have a little fun.
-He knew how awful it felt to be locked up, but he also knew how wonderful it felt when you were reunited with the people that you cared about.
+He knew how awful it felt to be locked up, but he also knew how wonderful it was when you were reunited with the people that you cared about.

 "God rest ye merry hippogriffs," bellowed Sirius in his loud, baritone voice.